apalarcon/LATTIN/README.md

 * On a HPC with Linux:

 1 - Create a bash script (run_lattin.sh).
-This example is valid for FINESTARRAE III cluster on Galician Supercomputing Center.
+This example is valid for FINESTARRAE III cluster at the Galician Supercomputing Center.

   ```
 #!/bin/bash -l